Table of Contents

 — A Chronic Voice (@AChVoice) May 7, 2019

-That’s 214 votes in a day.
-Not all my polls have had such responsiveness.
-This led me to take it one step further and go into a little more detail, as it’s obviously a topic that needs more attention.
+This led me to take it one step further and go into a little more detail, as it’s clearly a topic that needs way more attention.
 There were a few recurring themes in the subsequent open-ended responses: